 It is notable that the M5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D does not offer wifi capability.
+In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Canon M5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.